Bxvu/Interactive-Lab-Hub/Lab 3/README.md

 ```
 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

+It is in the repository in part 1/input.sh

 ### 🤖 NEW: AI-Powered Conversations with Ollama

 Want to add intelligent conversation capabilities to your voice projects? **Ollama** lets you run AI models locally on your Raspberry Pi for sophisticated dialogue without requiring internet connectivity!